Roberto Díaz Herrera: Conflict with Noriega

 Just 50 days after the televised interview, Noriega placed Díaz under house arrest.
 During that time many people went to Díaz's house to shake his hand in order to show their support for him.
 The street to his house was frequently lined with the cars of his supporters.
-Later, the whole Spadafora family would go into hiding at Díaz Herrera's residency, which served as a refuge against Noriega's loyal soldiers, who finally raided the residence on July 27, 1987 to place him in prison.
+Later, the whole Spadafora family would go into hiding at Díaz Herrera's residency, which served as a refuge against Noriega's loyal soldiers, who finally raided the residence on July 27, 1987, to place him in prison.
 The raid was accomplished with three helicopters and over 100 heavily armed men in an assault orchestrated by Mike Harari, Noriega's personal friend and former Israeli intelligence officer.
-The raid ended when Díaz Herrera, who kept more than 30 of his loyal officers in the residence at the time, surrendered and was taken into custody.
-The invasion of the personal home compound of Diaz occurred at between 6:30 and 8 a.m. with military helicopters initially circling the barb wired walls, firing automatic weapons into the home and compound.
+The raid ended when Díaz-Herrera, who kept more than 30 of his loyal officers in the residence at the time, surrendered and was taken into custody.
+The invasion of the personal home compound of Diaz occurred between 6:30 and 8:00 a.m. with military helicopters initially circling the barb-wired walls, firing automatic weapons into the home and compound.
 Tear gas and light armored vehicles were used to breach the walls and raid the compound, with at least one explosive round being used to breach the front gate.
 While the Panamanian government claimed no one was killed in the raid, local residents reported several badly wounded bodies being removed in the hours after the attack.
-One body guard of Diaz Herrera was reportedly killed.
+One body guard of Diaz-Herrera was reportedly killed.
 Blood trails could be easily seen from the heavily damaged front entrance used to enter the compound.
-During the raid, Díaz Herrera's second wife, Claret Maigualida, and their small children were in the residence.
+During the raid, Díaz's second wife, Claret Maigualida, and their small children were in the residence.

 After spending six months in jail, Díaz was exiled on December 24, after several countries negotiated his release from prison.
-He was sent to Venezuela where wife Maigualida and their three children awaited.
+He was sent to Venezuela where his wife Maigualida and their three children awaited.